 “I’m sorry I’m late sir,” Steve said.

 “Don’t let it happen again,” the boss reported sternly, “Rupal, this is your new colleague, Steve.”

-Rupal was a tall, well-built man of Indian decent who was the typical physically imposing bouncer that clubs regularly placed outside their establishments on a Saturday night.
+Rupal was a tall, well-built man who was the typical physically imposing bouncer that clubs regularly placed outside their establishments on a Saturday night.
 His muscular arms were folded across his chest, and his face was unmoving and impassive until he saw the wheelchair.